 Fortunately, ConsignCloud provides a Bulk Edits workflow for items and accounts, which allows you to quickly and easily update all your data — or at least large chunks of it.
 You can find it on either table view, under Actions » Bulk Edit Accounts/Items.

-This will bring up a dialog looking something like this:
+This will bring up a dialog which looks like this:

 The first thing to do is decide whether to update only records selected using the checkboxes to the left of the table, or apply your updates to everything matching the table's current filters.